Completeness of the space of absolutely and upper integrable functions with values in a semi-normed space: Abstract

 \section{Abstract}

-This paper explores the absolute integrability of functions taking values in semi-normed spaces and locally convex topological vector spaces (LCTVS).
-We introduce an approach using upper integrals, inspired by previous work on integrals in these spaces.
-This method enables us to extend classical results from real-valued functions to LCTVS-valued functions.
+{This paper studies absolute integrability for functions with values in semi- normed spaces and in locally convex topological vector spaces (LCTVS).
+We introduce an \emph{upper-integral} approach (based on a $\rho$-variational measure $\mu_{\rho}$) to define the spaces $\mathcal{U}^p_{\rho}$ of upper integrable functions and investigate their functional-analytic properties.

-The paper demonstrates that the space of absolutely integrable functions forms a closed subspace within the framework of upper integrable functions.
-Additionally, we establish the completeness of these spaces, particularly for Fréchet spaces, using key tools such Fatou's lemma and Chebyshev's inequality.